Gaspar de Guzmán, Count-Duke of Olivares: Fall from power

 Olivares' fall from power occurred for several reasons.
 The revolts in Catalonia and Portugal proved the immediate factor, placing the stability of Spain itself in doubt, but other factors played a part.
 Olivares increasingly suffered from mental illness in his later years, and was no longer as effective an administrator as he had once been.
 He had also increasingly alienated the other Castilian nobility.
 His use of juntas – committees – packed with his own men, irritated many.
 Olivares was also largely blamed by contemporaries for the new royal palace of Buen Retiro, the huge cost of which appeared to fly in the face of the wider austerity measures Olivares had championed in the 1630s.
 1641 had seen a disastrous bout of inflation, causing economic chaos.
 More generally the Spanish people held his favourite responsible for the numerous misfortunes of the country in the 1640s.

 Olivares did not let go of power readily.
-He attempted to use art and theatre in the 1630s to shore up his waning popularity amongst the elite but without success, although he was able to overcome the attempts of the Duke of Medina Sidonia, whose family was a traditional enemy of the Counts of Olivares, to remove him from power in the Andalusian revolt in 1641.
+He attempted to use art and theatre in the 1630s to shore up his waning popularity amongst the elite but without success, although he was able to overcome the attempts of Gaspar Alfonso Pérez de Guzmán, 9th Duke of Medina Sidonia, whose family was a traditional enemy of the Counts of Olivares, to remove him from power in the Andalusian revolt in 1641.
 By the following year, his situation was weakening as the Catalan revolt dragged on.

 Olivares' nephew and favoured successor, along with Olivares' daughter and young baby had all died in 1626, and in the absence of other children he chose to legitimate his bastard son, Don Enrique Felipez de Guzman in 1641.
 In doing so he had effectively disinherited another nephew and heir, causing huge family tensions within the upper echelons of Castilian society.
-The king himself noted that it might be necessary to sacrifice Olivares' life in order to divert unpopularity from the royal house.
-The end was near, but the king parted with him reluctantly in January 1643, and only under the pressure of a court intrigue headed by Queen Isabel.
+The King himself noted that it might be necessary to sacrifice Olivares' life in order to divert unpopularity from the royal house.
+The end was near, but the King parted with him reluctantly in January 1643, and only under the pressure of a court intrigue headed by Queen Isabel.

 He retired by the King's order first to Loeches, where he published an apology under the title of El Nicandro, which was perhaps written by an agent but was undeniably inspired by the fallen minister.
 El Nicandro was denounced to the Inquisition, and it is not impossible that Olivares might have ended in the prisons of the Holy Office, or on the scaffold, if he had not died beforehand of natural causes.
 His rivals felt that Loeches remained too close to the court, and he was moved onto his sister's palace at Toro.

 He endeavoured to satisfy his passion for work, partly by sharing in the municipal government of the town and the regulation of its commons, woods and pastures.
 He died, increasingly consumed by madness, in 1645.
 The Olivares library was not preserved as he had instructed after his death, and his collection of private and state papers was largely destroyed in an 18th-century fire.